-Already attracting the attention of NME, The Bonnie Doons have enraptured their native Australia and are now setting their sights on introducing the rest of the world to their thrillingly addiction sound, a combination of styles which sees them zipping from alternative 90s sounds through to rap and pop.
-Led by their hugely well-received single, Fred, which offers typically sage, to-the-point relationship advice about not feeling guilty about finishing a relationship which isn’t working, all wrapped around a swirling maelstrom of sun-tanned chiming guitars and swampy grooves, they now gear up to release Jiém, a track partially recorded in a bedroom closet!
-A slowly creeping yet ultimately devastating blast of squalling guitar and indie rock perfection in just a smidge under two minutes, Jiém tells of being wary of the fact that a strong physical attraction does not necessarily mean you’re a good fit for each other.
+Already attracting the attention of NME, The Bonnie Doons have enraptured their native Australia and are now setting their sights on introducing the rest of the world to their thrillingly addictive sound, a combination of styles which sees them zipping from alternative 90s sounds through to rap and pop.
+Their latest single, Fred, offers typically sage, to-the-point relationship advice about not feeling guilty about finishing a relationship which isn’t working, all wrapped around a swirling maelstrom of sun-tanned chiming guitars and swampy grooves.
+Perfect for late summer hammock swinging.

 “In this track I talk about staying true to who you are and not letting your emotional attachments to things or people keep you from doing what’s right for you.
 Breaking down the barriers of guilt, letting something go and moving on.”
 Torian Brewer, The Bonnie Doons